ebonertz/green-tee/Posts/tutorial.md

 <h4> Listen </h4>

 Monitor your results and data to derive meaning.
 Asses strengths in performance and areas for improvement or easier use.
-"There are many ways to listen for events.
+There are many ways to listen for events.
 Actions are constantly occurring on a webpage, but the developer is only notified about them if they're listening for them.
 Listening for an event basically means you're waiting for the browser to tell you that a specific event has occurred and then you'll specify how the page should react.

 <h4> Links </h4>